dynaconf/dynaconf/docs/dynamic.md

 ### Merging with access hooks

-When the `result.value` is a mergeable data structure like `dict` or `list` and you want the merging to be applied then the hook must use the `settings` to wrap the result value and process the merging before returning.
+When the `result.value` is a mergeable data structure like `dict` or `list` and you want the merging to be applied, then the hook must delegate the merging to the given `settings` by `set`ing the result (which will perform the merging) and returning the result of `get`ing the setting from the given `settings`.

 ```py
 def get_data_from_somewhere(settings, result, key, *args, **kwargs):